chetzkmr/E-Commerce-RFM-Approach/README.md

     Customer Segmentation: After calculating RFM scores, customers are segmented into different groups based on their scores, allowing businesses to identify high-value, low-value, and other segments for targeted marketing efforts.

+    Conversion to Excel: After all the processing and grouping,  all the customer details have been exported to excel file.

 Overall, the E-Commerce-RFM-Approach project offers a valuable tool for e-commerce businesses seeking to understand and optimize their customer relationships through data-driven insights.

 ### Conclusion